Solving Dynamic Optimization Problems to a Specified Accuracy: An Alternating Approach using Integrated Residuals: Direct collocation

 In essence, direct collocation forces the residuals $\varepsilon^{(k)}$ to be zero at all collocation points.
 It is well-known in the field of approximation theory that if a function cannot be represented exactly by a polynomial, forcing the approximating polynomial to exactly go through some sampled data points generally results in larger errors for the function values between the data points than other methods, such as least-squares fitting.
 Similarly, direct collocation will generally result in large errors between collocation points, regardless of the distribution and spacing of these points.

-Most implementations of direct collocation do not provide any direct means to measure and reduce the errors between collocation points during the solution of the NLP, other than via posterior procedures such as error analysis and mesh refinement.
-Hence, regardless of how small the NLP tolerance is, solving the direct collocation NLP problem only once on a single given discretization mesh will provide no guarantee in terms of solution accuracy and constraint satisfaction.
-Therefore, a mesh refinement framework must be considered as an indispensable part of a direct collocation method in order to ensure convergence and solution accuracy.
-This is a point of caution often not realized by non-experts and is a key motivation for the development of the integrated residual class of methods.
+More importantly, since most direct collocation methods employ absolute or relative local error as the error metric, e.g.\ with \eqref{eqn: AbsLocalError2}, a mismatch arises between the error measures in the problem formulation and the error criteria for a solution to be sufficiently accurate: \begin{itemize} \item when formulating the NLP, satisfaction of dynamic constraints are based on residuals \emph{at collocation points}, whereas \item during the error analysis of the solution, satisfaction of dynamic constraints are based on the norm of residuals \emph{integrated along intervals in-between collocation points}. \end{itemize} As a direct consequence and often not realized by non-experts, \begin{itemize} \item regardless of how small the solver tolerances are, solving the NLP once on a single given discretization mesh will provide no guarantee in terms of solution accuracy and constraint satisfaction, hence \item posterior procedures such as error analysis and mesh refinement must be considered as an indispensable part of a direct collocation method to ensure convergence and solution accuracy. \end{itemize} Integrated residual methods fundamentally address the problems arising from this error metric mismatch, by working with the residuals in integrated form in the NLP formulations.